Rubber (novel): Plot

 The story traces the rise and fall of the Peruvattar family, rubber plantation owners based in the Kanyakumari Nanjil district in Tamil Nadu.
 The story begins in the present and moves back briefly to trace the early life of the family patriarch Ponnu Peruvattar.
 Ponnu begins life as a forest laborer and slowly grows to acquire the entire forest and converts it into a rubber plantation through hard work and ruthless means.
 Rubber, which is alien to the Nanjil land, provides wealth, power and social position to the Peruvattar dynasty, but also corrupts it from within.
 Ponnu's equally ruthless son Chelliah tries to expand the empire; Chelliah's wife Therese exhibits all the trappings of the wealthy - Chelliah worships her despite her infidelity.
 The last two of Chelliah and Therese's five children still reside with the family - Francis, the grandfather's favourite, is a wastrel; Livy goes to college but lacks morals and compassion.
 Thangam, one of the family's servant maids is of the Arakkal family, the fallen landlords and former employers of Ponnu in his early days.
 Ponnu has always taken secret pleasure in pointing her lowly status to his visitors.
 Thangam who has put up with Livy's sexual abuse gets pregnant and commits suicide.

 The ailing patriarch Ponnu spends his last days contemplating whether his life was worth anything at all.
 Chelliah faces financial ruin as he dabbles in exports, and he desperately wants his father to die soon so that he could sell the family home and assets.
 Francis hates his mother Therese and Livy for their diabolical plans to sell of the family home.
 Dependent on the spiteful family for even minor needs and consumed by guilt and self-pity, Ponnu Peruvattar begs his assistant Kunhi for poison.
 He is visited by his old friend, the simple and noble Kangaani, a tribal who had roamed the forest land with him in his youth.
 Kangaani's grandson Lawrence is a doctor and social worker.
-The novel ends with the passing away of the patriarch and the salvation of family scion Francis who joins Lawrence.
+The novel ends with the death of the patriarch and the salvation of family scion Francis who joins Lawrence.